GlenKPeterson/Paguro/README.md

 #Motivation

 * Immutability promotes correct code as much as type safety does.
+Immutability should be the default, not some hard-to achieve option.
-* You should be able to write code before defining classes, yet still take advantage of type safety.
+* You should be able to write functions before defining classes, yet still take advantage of type safety.
 * On-the fly data definition should be simple and easy.
-Naming/formalizing immutable ad hoc data structures should be too.
+Naming/formalizing ad hoc data structures should be too.
+* Yes, we're still talking about Java!

 #Features